-- buy products loose - you pay extra for the packaging
+- Buy products loose - you pay extra for the packing.

-- don’t throw away unwanted gifts or clothes – donate them to your local charity shop instead.
-Even if the clothes aren’t in good condition your local charity shop may be able to sell them for industrial rags.
-You can also take unwanted clothing to a clothing recycling bank
+- Don’t throw away unwanted gifts or clothes – take them to your local charity shop.
+Even if they're not in good condition, they can sell them for industrial rags.
+You can also take unwanted clothing to a clothing recycling bank.

 - Join our real nappy incentive scheme and claim for a grant towards the cost of a ‘birth to potty pack’.

 Find out how you can reduce, reuse and recycle your waste below.